 If we talk about cleaning, both of these models come with a clean and charging station.
 While 7865cc has an alcohol-based cartridge that does the function, ES-LS95-S utilizes concentrated detergents and needs diluting with water.
-If we talk about efficiency, 7865cc cleaning station with its alcohol-based solution does a good job at sanitizing the shaver which ES-LS95-S can’t do.
-In addition, Series 7 clean and charge stations are more compact, fast and efficient.
+If we talk about efficiency, the 7865cc cleaning station with its alcohol-based solution does a good job at sanitizing the shaver which ES-LS95-S can’t do.
+In addition, Series 7 clean and charge stations are more compact, fast, and efficient.

-However, if you do manual cleaning, Braun Series 7 has a compact head with its shaving elements built as one is difficult to clean compared to ES-LS95-S. In addition, cleaning cartridges for 7865cc cost more than replacement gel sachets of Arc 5.
+However, if you do manual cleaning, Braun Series 7 has a compact head with its shaving elements built as one that is difficult to clean compared to ES-LS95-S. In addition, cleaning cartridges for 7865cc cost more than replacement gel sachets of Arc 5.

 ES-LS95-S is a clear winner when we talk about the closeness of the shave.
 However, 7865cc beats it hands down with its comfort and the overall shaving experience.